kdungs/adventofcode/README.md

 The input files are not provided in order to prevent clutter in the repository.
 Also, as far as I understand, they are different for each participant.

+## Compilation
+Adjust the Makefile to contain the path to `range-v3` on your system.
+Then it's as easy as `make`.
+All binary files end up in a folder called `bin` and take a file name as input.